 How to Apply

 To apply for admission to the Interdisciplinary Disability Studies in Public Health Online Graduate Certificate program, complete the application process which begins at the link below.
-Applicants must have completed a Baccalaureate degree or higher from a regionally accredited college or university.
+Applicants must have completed a Baccalaureate degree or higher from a regionally accredited college or university with a 3.0 or higher cumulative GPA.
+If you use the results from the Test of English as a Foreign Language (TOEFL), you must have a minimum overall score of 550 for the paper-based test or 79 for the internet-based test.
 We are currently accepting applications for the Spring 2020 semester.
 The application deadline is Nov.
 9, 11:59 p.m.
 EST. Apply early to avoid last minute processing delays.

 When completing the online application: select Disability Studies in Public Health as the program name.